Julie O'Connor

 Hitting a Brick Wall - Banking Secrecy, Legal Privilege and a Conspiracy to Defraud

-Lionel Lee, who was a client of Singapore's Government Linked DBS bank and politically connected law firm Allen & Gledhill, was acting on behalf of the EMAS Group in negotiations to buy Australian company Strategic Marine.
-Lee failed on several occasions to disclose that he held a claim to a beneficial interest in Strategic Marine and an associated entity, in which he also held a claim to a beneficial interest.
+Lionel Lee (Lee), the Managing Director of EZRA Holdings, was a key client of the Singapore Government-linked DBS Bank and the politically connected law firm Allen & Gledhill.
+Lee represented EZRA Holdings Group in negotiations to acquire the Australian company Strategic Marine.
+However, on multiple occasions, Lee failed to disclose that he had a beneficial interest in Geraldton Investment Limited (GIL), a company with a shareholding in Strategic Marine and an associated entity.

 But less than two-week before Triyards listed on the SGX, the party given the irrevocable option to purchase Strategic Marine was not shown to be Triyards, but the CEO of SGX listed KTL Global Tan Kheng Yeow, also known as Wilson Tan.

 It was Wilson Tan who was now described as being given the irrevocable option to purchase Strategic Marine for providing assistance for loan facilities which were being arranged with DBS and OCBC.
-But the Strategic Marine lawyer claimed these loan were being facilitated by Lionel Lee, the MD EZRA Holdings, who would become Chairman of Triyards Holdings.
+But the Strategic Marine lawyer claimed these loans were being facilitated by Lionel Lee, the MD EZRA Holdings, who would become Chairman of Triyards Holdings.
 "I think you know that the loan facilities were obtained with the assistance of Lionel Lee on behalf of Triyards"

 It had been EMAS staff who had assisted in the refinancing of the Strategic Marine Vietnam loans from BIDV to OCBC and not Wilson Tan.

-On the option deed of another entity which Triyards was also proposing to acquire, the CFO of EMAS, soon to be Chairman of Triyards, witnessed Wilson Tan's signature as Tan being the option holder.
+On the option deed of another entity which Triyards was also proposing to acquire, the CFO of EMAS, soon to be CEO of Triyards, witnessed Wilson Tan's signature as Tan being the option holder.
+I think any reasonable person would believe that the EMAS CFO knew Wilson Tan, and was aware that it was Triyards who was proposing to purchase Henderson Supply Base, not Wilson Tan.

 All eight of Wilson Tan's cancellation notices had been pre-signed and left undated and unwitnessed to be used when ready.
 I don't believe any reasonable person would believe that an option holder would do this, unless they had no intention of ever exercising that option.
 Triyards was proposing to acquire both the entities referred to in the cancellation notices below.